UMM-CSci-3601-S17/lab-2-client-server-design-team-fifi/answers.md

 What is the purpose of .gitignore? <br>
 Files in the .gitignore file are untracked intentionally.
-My group thinks that things in this file are files that should stay the same throughtout the developement process
+My group thinks that things in this file are files that should stay the same throughout the development process

 Explain what a route is?
 A route is made up three pieces: a verb, a path, and a callback.
 Routes are the building blocks of spark.